benders5e/benders5e/airbender.md

 <div style="height: 74em;">
 </div>

 ## Airbending Forms
+Most forms require you to roll to attack, adding your bending attack bonus.
+You do *not* add a bonus to the damage caused by forms.

-Unless otherwise specified, anytime a target is required to make a saving throw, it makes it against your bending DC (see "Air Punch").
+Unless otherwise specified, anytime a target is required to make a saving throw, it makes it against your bending DC.

+All bonuses are defined at the beginning of the class description (see "Air Punch").

 #### Air Shield
 *Cost: varies*